tale05/ccah-app-strain/README.md

 ## 🏢 Introduction

-This **C# WinForms** application is designed to manage internal operations at **IRT Institute** (93 Tan Ky Tan Quy, Tan Phu District, HCMC).
-It integrates a modern UI, secure database, and a powerful backend API.
-IRT also maintains a public product website at [ccah.edu.vn](http://ccah.edu.vn).
+This WinForms C# application is developed for managing the internal operations of IRT Institute (Main Office: 93 Tan Ky Tan Quy, Tan Son Nhi Ward, Tan Phu District, Ho Chi Minh City).

+The software utilizes a C# Windows Forms interface, SQL Server for data storage, and communicates with a back-end Web API (ccah-web-api).
+Additionally, IRT also operates a separate product introduction website at ccah.edu.vn.

 ---